 There is a moderate uphill hike of about 1.35 miles that gets you to the Hidden Lake overlook.
-It is about a 400 foot elevation gain to this point.
-The trail actually goes on beyond this point and all the way down to the lake.
+It is about a 400-foot elevation gain to this point.
+The trail goes on beyond this point and down to the lake.
 I have not gone past the overlook myself.
 The view from there is stunning.
 Allow yourself plenty of time, maybe an hour for the trip up.
 Both early and late have their advantages, so watch the weather and the clouds and give it a go.

 Other Locations in Glacier National Park

-On the east side of the Park there are great locations like Lake Sherburne, Swiftcurrent Lake, Swiftcurrent Falls, Saint Mary Falls, Mount Grinnell and Mount Wilbur and Two Medicine Lake.
+On the east side of the Park, there are great locations like Lake Sherburne, Swiftcurrent Lake, Swiftcurrent Falls, Saint Mary Falls, Mount Grinnell, Mount Wilbur, and Two Medicine Lake.
 In addition to the views around Lake McDonald on the west, be sure to check out Avalanche Creek.